tldr-pages/tldr/contributing-guides/style-guide.md

 > Delete the Git branches, tags, and remotes.

+## More information links

+On the `More information` line, prefer linking to the author's provided documentation.

+When not available, use <https://manned.org/> as the default fallback.

 ## Chinese-Specific Rules

 When Chinese words, Latin words and Arabic numerals are written in the same sentence, it takes more attention to copywriting.